krobbi/krox/readme.md

 * `pylox/` - A completed Lox interpreter written in Python.
 Too slow for most practical uses.
 * `sample/` - Sample Lox code.

+# Lox Extensions
+In addition to the standard `clock()` function, my implementation of Lox includes some 'extension' functions to improve its I/O capabilities.

+## `argc()`
+Return the number of command line arguments, starting at and including the Lox script file's name.
+This function should always return `0` in REPL mode, and always return at least `1` when outside of REPL mode.

+## `argv(index)`
+Return the command line argument string at index `index`, following the same range as `argc()`.
+The first argument is at index `0`.
+Using an out of range index returns `nil`.

 # License
 Krox is released under the MIT License: